 The Goucher Meditation Club is not meeting while we are learning virtually.
 There are many excellent apps and online meditation programs available.

 While there is not a Hindu students group, we do have Hindu students at Goucher.
-Contact Chaplain Cynthia Terry for more info.
+Contact Chaplain Maeba Jonas for more info.

 The Muslim Circle is a space for Muslim students in all levels of their faith to get together and support one another, learn from and with each other, and form community together.